Government and Elections

 Currently, there is a bill in Congress that proponents say will reduce the possibility of illegal online donations to Federal campaigns made by foreigners, in excess of legal limits, or with stolen credit cards.
 Opponents say there is no evidence these are real problems and that the proposed solutions discourage people from making donations.

-The argument in favor of the proposal did substantially better than the argument against.
+The argument in favor of this proposal did substantially better than the argument against.
 The pro argument was found convincing by 82%, and partisan responses were practically the same.
 The counter argument was found convincing by less than half, overall and among both Republicans and Democrats.

 Respondents were then presented with the full details of the proposal and asked to rate its acceptability on a 0-10 scale, with 5 being “just tolerable”, 86% found it at least tolerable (5-10), including 88% of Republicans and 86% of Democrats.

-Turning to the second proposal, respondents were first informed that: “Currently, when campaigns receive donations of $50 or more, they are required to get the donor’s address, but this is not required if donations are under $50.”
+Here are some other provisions of the bill.
+Currently, when campaigns receive donations, of $50 or more, they are required to get the donor’s address, but this is not required if donations are under $50.
+The proposed bill that would require that when campaigns get online credit card donations:

 • in all cases, including those under $50, they must get and report the donor’s address,